moorthy-g/kdialog/README.md

 ##### **Execution Flow: destroy**
 1. Runs through close flow (If instance is open)
-2. Whipe out the entire dialog from DOM
+2. Whipes out the entire dialog from DOM
-3. If no other kdialog instance in DOM, remove the overlay
+3. If no other kdialog instance in DOM, removes the overlay

 ```
 Good luck & happy coding :)